Listicles

 You see, most listicles go from item #1 to item #2 to item #3 without a whole lot of detail for each one.

-That way, your reader has the information they need to take action on one of the items right then and there.
+That way, your readers will have the information they need to take action on one of the items immediately.

 For example, this list of ways to get more traffic contains lots of detail underneath each subheading on your list.